DCAN-Labs/opendatainit-docs/docs/openneuro.md

 # Integration With OpenNeuro

 The steps below are derived from the documentation for OpenNeuro Documentation [here](https://docs.openneuro.org/#openneuro-documentation) - please see this page for further details.
+Note that these steps do not need to be performed separately from the intitial [DataLad setup and configuration](datalad-init.md), but the OpenNeuro interface is still under development, so we recommend following those steps first to ensure that the basic setup is correct before proceeding with configuring OpenNeuro as a GitHub sibling or special remote.

 ## Configure credentials